Fluffernuttersandwich/Better7D2DbyFNS/README.md

 - StallionsDen for allowing me to include the CompoPack in this ModList, and being a good bro helping me tidy up my POIs.

-- The good folks at Guppy's 7DtD Modding Discord Server, with particular gratitude to: LittleRedSonja, Emu, GoblinRemovalist, creepers152, AM1908, JNS, Keywal, Kajdaniac, and many others.
+- The good folks at Guppy's 7DtD Modding Discord Server, with particular gratitude to: LittleRedSonja, Emu, creepers152, AM1908, JNS, Keywal, Kajdaniac, and many others.

 ![image](https://github.com/user-attachments/assets/b06dbf93-7271-4f97-833a-140f6efbc7ce)